Acupuncture

 Your actions are a key component of your treatment plan.
 Focusing on your health and committing to a healthy lifestyle are the best steps you can take for your well-being.

-Angie may include other related therapies in your treatment plan, such as cupping and nutrition which are another important aspect of acupuncture.
+Angie may include other related therapies in your treatment plan, such as cupping and nutrition which are another important aspect of whole health.
 It is important to understand and follow Angie’s directions in order to get the most benefit from these treatments.

 Even after your symptoms are resolved, Angie can assist you in maintaining your health, and possibly prevent future imbalances.
 The more you incorporate acupuncture and nutrition into your life, the more you will learn to nurture your body, mind and spirit.